-Synopsis: During the Vietnam War, a young white male pilot (Brad Johnson) questions bombing missions after his partner is killed.
-In one short scene, a young white officer in the ship’s library allows Johnson to check out a non-circulating issue of National Geographic that contains maps of North Vietnam.
+Synopsis: During the Vietnam War, a young pilot (Brad Johnson) questions bombing missions after his partner is killed.
+In one short scene, a young officer in the ship’s library allows Johnson to check out a non-circulating issue of National Geographic that contains maps of North Vietnam.

 Role Call: Adam Biesk as Librarian—Information Provider (male)

 Details: Dir.
 Dick Lowry.
 Perf.
 Kimberly Williams, Eric Close, Campbell Scott, Alexa Vega.
 Hallmark Hall of Fame, 1991.
 Based on the novel by Luanne Rice.